Join Waterloo Fire Rescue

 Check our job opportunities page to see if we are hiring.
 Candidates are tested using an external testing program that assesses potential firefighters.

-Apply for Emergency Services Career Camp
+Emergency Services Career Camp (ESCC)

 • be in good physical condition